CompuTec/computec-docs/docs/processforce/user-guide/item-details/batch-serial-template-definition.md

 ### Example 1: Date and Counter

+To generate a batch number that includes the current date, a separator (such as a dash), and an incremental counter:

 - Select the date function
 - To string another element of data enter '+' sign for MS SQL version and '||' for HANA version
 - To enter text or other symbols, enter the value between ‘ and ', e.g. '-'